saastechacademy/foundation/project-ideas/inventory-mgmt/Inventory.md

-# API Design for Inventory Management Application in Apache OFBiz
+# Design notes Inventory Management Application

 ## The Core Entities Used for Modeling Inventory